-Since her parents are a little bit slow, Matsuda Erika (or Eri for short) has taught herself to be independent and extremely reliable.
-Moreover, she devotes herself to taking care of those around her—even if some of her classmates find her behaviour overbearing and annoying.
+Since her parents are a little bit slow, Matsuda Erika has taught herself to be independent and extremely reliable.
+Moreover, she devotes herself to taking care of those around her—even if some of her classmates find her behavior overbearing and annoying.
 One day, a strange new transfer student is introduced to her class.
 This boy speaks in choppy sentences, has little to no facial expressions, and goes by the name Nogina Kaname.
 Instantly, Eri feels compelled to take care of this martian-like new boy in her class.
-(Source: Day of the River)

 The art wasn't anything amazing.
 I'm not sure if it was the specific scanlations that I've read, but the art seemed to have dropped after the first chapter or so.
 Designs went from solid and well defined to a sketchy and "everything is glowing and dreamy because love is in the air" kind of mood.
 I prefer the former.
 Character designs were still pretty decent overall, though I feel that the drawer copped out by resorting to an excessive amount of face shots.
 Normally that is fine, but when paired with rather simple facial expressions and panels that sometimes ran consecutively, it was a bit tiring.